shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 #
 #

-(UNDER CONSTRUCTIONS - FOLLOW THESE DETAILS STEPS AT YOUR OWN RISK)
+(Detailed instructions under review - FOLLOW THESE DETAILS STEPS AT YOUR OWN RISK)

 ## Step 0.
 Pre-Check and Expectations